printos/device-api-example/README.md

 When you accept the e-mail invitation, you'll create a login and password, and you'll set up your own PSP account, in which you'll be a PSP admin.
 PSP admin rights are required in order to manage devices.
 You'll need to specify these credentials in a config file in the example code.

+You'll need a Java 8 JDK installed.
+The project also requires Maven.
+The tutorial video shows the use of IntelliJ, but it's not required to run the code.

 # Setup
 **Required:** Once you download the example code, look for the file called `creds.properties`.
 Edit this file and replace the